codepath/android_guides/Book-Search-Tutorial.md

 ![Imgur](http://i.imgur.com/y9a4AtQl.png)

+The full source code for this app can be [downloaded here](https://github.com/codepath/android-booksearch-demo) for review as well.

 ## Objectives
 1. How to access a typical RESTful API?
 2. How to parse JSON results and understand JSON format?
-3. How to replace ActionBar with ToolBar?
-4. How to add SearchView to ToolBar to search books?
+3. How to add SearchView to ActionBar to search books?
-5. How to use ProgressBar?
+4. How to use ProgressBar?
-6. How to use explicit and implicit intents?
+5. How to use explicit and implicit intents?
-7. How to communicate data between apps using intents?
+6. How to communicate data between apps using intents?
-8. How to share remote images?
+7. How to share remote images?

 ## Steps to build app
 ### Create New Project